Tuesday's prep highlights: Monticello boys' golf claims IPC golf title

 In volleyball

 Armstrong-Potomac 2, Schlarman 0.
-Lily Jameson and Ella Lund teamed up for 10 aces and Gigi Mulvaney had five kills as Armstrong-Potomac (9-6-1) notched a 25-9, 25-13 road win in VVC play against the Hilltoppers (0-7).
+Lily Jameson and Ella Lund teamed up for 10 aces and Gigi Mulvaney had five kills as Armstrong-Potomac (9-6-1) notched a 25-9, 25-13 road win in Vermilion Valley Conference play against the Hilltoppers (0-7).

 Bismarck-Henning/Rossville-Alvin 2, Paris 0.
 The Blue Devils (11-4) went on the road and returned home with a 25-14, 25-12 win over Paris in nonconference play.